SurniaUlula/wpsso-organization/readme.txt

 <blockquote>
 <p><strong>Prerequisite</strong> &mdash; WPSSO Organization Markup is an extension for the <a href="https://wordpress.org/plugins/wpsso/">WPSSO core plugin</a>, which <em>automatically</em> generates complete and accurate meta tags + Schema markup from your content for social media optimization (SMO) and SEO.</p>

-<p>The <a href="https://wordpress.org/plugins/wpsso-organization/">WPSSO ORG Free extension</a> works with the WPSSO Free or Pro core plugin.
-The <a href="https://wpsso.com/extend/plugins/wpsso-organization/?utm_source=wpssoorg-readme-prereq">WPSSO ORG Pro extension</a> (along with all WPSSO Pro extensions) requires the <a href="https://wpsso.com/extend/plugins/wpsso/?utm_source=wpssoorg-readme-prereq">WPSSO Pro core plugin</a> as well.</p>
+<p>The <a href="https://wordpress.org/plugins/wpsso-organization/">WPSSO ORG Free extension</a> works with either the WPSSO Free or Pro core plugin.
+The <a href="https://wpsso.com/extend/plugins/wpsso-organization/?utm_source=wpssoorg-readme-prereq">WPSSO ORG Pro extension</a> (along with all WPSSO Pro extensions) requires the <a href="https://wpsso.com/extend/plugins/wpsso/?utm_source=wpssoorg-readme-prereq">WPSSO Pro core plugin</a>.</p>
 </blockquote>

 = Quick List of Features =